 Specialising in Mental Health and the LGBTQIA Community

 From time to time life has an air of dissatisfaction.
 Other times we may have an event that has been so traumatic we are unable to move on from it.
 Sometimes we can live with secrets we have had to hide from others for fear of judgement or shame.
 We can lose our core sense of being.
 This can also affect the ways in which we relate to others.
 Conflict within our selves can arise and become overwhelming or confusing.
 Therapy can be a way to resolve such difficulties.
 It can also be a scary road to tread.
 It is an unknown territory and we can be frightened of what we do not know.
 To begin this journey is a courageous step.
 It is the beginning of bringing change to your life.

 Relationships are not easy, especially when you become a couple.
 At times things can go wrong or astray.
 You can experience difficulties and find it extremely hard to fathom what has happened or how to move on.
 I look at the actual relationship between you and help you both to address issues you may find virtually impossible to explore with each other.
 Sometimes you may drift apart and do not know why, whilst other times there may have been a significant rupture within the relationship.
 Couple therapy can help to identify patterns of behaviour that are not helpful and hindering progress within the relationship.

-As an LGB &T and Kink sensitive therapist, I also specialise with the following alternative sexualities, genders & lifestyles including the hetrosexual community:
+As a Gender, Sexual and Relationship Diversity therapist as well as a Kink sensitive therapist, I also specialise with the following alternative sexualities, genders & lifestyles including the heterosexual community: